 The 2020 RAV4 with hybrid batteries does best.
 Equipped with all-wheel drive, the RAV4 Hybrid rates 41/38/40 mpg, which is far better than many other small crossovers.

-The CR-V rates up to 30 mpg combined in most configurations, although a hybrid model is coming and may top the RAV4.
+The CR-V rates up to 30 mpg combined in most configurations.
 The Chevy Equinox rates up to 28 mpg combined, and the Ford Escape rates up to 30 mpg combined with front-wheel drive.